antaresproject/docs/docs/antares_concepts/views.md

 }
 ```

-consist of the 'handle' method listening out for appearing of the right event and does not depend on the view which is being presented.
+consist of the `handle` method listening out for appearing of the right event and does not depend on the view which is being presented.
 The 'handle' method adds to the widget's object a new object of the 'placeholder' type and ascribes a name to it and value in the form of the view.
 If the event with an ascribed placeholder is picked out, the view will be rendered.
 Ascribing to an event is usually made in service provider:

 ```php
     protected $listen = [